hjonesmtb/FlowControl/readme.md

-Files for folw control system. read_flow.py is a GUI (made with PySimpleGUI) that connects to an arduino, and remoteley controls the flow rate.
+Files for flow control system. read_flow.py is a GUI (made with PySimpleGUI) that connects to an arduino, and remotely controls the flow rate.
 It also has an interface to select the flow channel to deliver reagent to.